Top

 Florida is a no-fault divorce state.
 In essence, the only basis needed for a spouse to obtain a dissolution of marriage in Florida is that “irreconcilable differences” have arisen.

-Need to file for divorce in West Plam Beach County?
 Schedule your free case assessment by calling us at (561) 600-5711 today or contact us online!
 Proudly serving West Palm Beach & the surrounding areas.

-Divorce Related Cases We Handle
+Divorce-Related Cases We Handle

 Our team offers assistance in a variety of areas relating to divorce, including: